 THE POLICE ARE NOW SAYING IF YOU SEE A DOG LOCKED IN A CAR IN HOT WEATHER TAKE A PICTURE OF DOG AND CAR, IF A PERSON IS WITH YOU GET THEM TO BRING UP WEATHER FOR YOUR AREA ON THEIR PHONE SO YOU CAN SCREEN SHOT THE TEMP THEN BREAK WINDOW, THIS WAY YOU WILL NOT BE CHARGED WITH CRIMINAL DAMAGE AND IT GIVES THE POLICE THE PHOTO EVIDENCE TO TAKE OWNERS TO COURT.
 CAN EVERYONE PLEASE COPY AND PASTE THIS INFORMATION TO PREVENT THIS CRUEL ACT FROM HAPPENING.

-While the above-displayed message is occasionally accompanied by a clarifying statement noting that this advice may only applied to a certain geographical areas (such as the UK) we found no record of any police department in the U.S. officially approving these specific actions.
+These messages are occasionally accompanied by clarifying statements noting that this advice may only applied to a certain geographical areas (such as the UK), but we found no record of any police department in the U.S. officially approving these specific actions.

-In fact, several police departments have responded on social media to say that they cannot guarantee immunity from criminal charges if you break a car window, regardless of the circumstances.
-The Avon and Somerset Constabulary, for example, posted in July 2016:
+In fact, several police departments have responded on social media to say that they cannot guarantee immunity from criminal charges to those who break car windows, regardless of the circumstances.
+The Avon and Somerset Constabulary, for example, responded to one such on Facebook in July 2016 by saying:

 No, this is not what we would advise, because we couldn’t guarantee someone breaking into a car wouldn’t face criminal damage charges.
 We would always advise people to call the police — on 101 or 999 in an emergency.
 Officers are able to gain access to cars to free an animal which is in danger — thank you

-The Hot Springs, Arkansas Police Department said later that summer:
+The Hot Springs, Arkansas, Police Department also posted on Facebook later that summer to say:

-However, at least two U.S. states have laws protecting rescuers who break into a car to save a life (human or canine).
-In March 2016, Florida passed a law describing the circumstances in which citizens can avoid prosecution in such a situation.
-The Miami Herald reported:
+However, at least two U.S. states have laws protecting rescuers who break into cars to save lives (human or canine).
+In March 2016, Florida passed a law describing the circumstances in which citizens can avoid prosecution in such a situation, as the Miami Herald reported:

 Under the new law, individuals can’t be sued for breaking into a car to rescue someone, so long as they have: